Mambouna/pgturbo/doc/introduction.rst

         if alien.left > WIDTH:
             alien.right = 0

-Pygame Zero will call your :func:`update` function once every frame.
+Pygame Turbo will call your :func:`update` function once every frame.
 Moving the alien a small number of pixels every frame will cause it to slide across the screen.
 Once it slides off the right-hand side of the screen, we reset it back to the left.